jepstein-eagle/adaptable/packages/adaptable/README.md

 ];

 // Create an underlying vendor Grid instance
-// in this example lets use ag-Grid which has a GridOptions object const gridOptions: GridOptions=  {
+// in this example we are using ag-Grid which has a GridOptions object const gridOptions: GridOptions=  {
       columnDefs: columnDefs,
       rowData : [],